montalvomiguelo/shopify-theme-scaffold/README.md

 This is a variaton on the original.
 Changes include:

 * Using Gulp instead of Grunt.
+* Added .editorconfig file based on syntax of current files

 This repository provides a suggested directory structure and [Gulp][] configuration for making the Shopify theme development process as smooth as